michaelt/streaming-tutorial/tutorial.md

 "world"
 ~~~

-(If you are not familiar with it, `runResourceT` here amounts basically `close_any_handle_opened_in`; it makes it possible
-to define a semi-sensible `readFile` and `writeFile` without explicit use of handles.
-Note that these and similar functions in `Streaming.Prelude` are line-based, and hold regular
+Note that `readFile`, `stdinLn` and similar functions in `Streaming.Prelude` are line-based, and hold or act on regular Haskell `String`s.
-Haskell `String`s.)

 Eliminating streams
 -------------------